omateusventura/setup-node/readme.md

 # Starting the project

+To start the setup, execute the commands in the sequence below

 ```
 git clone https://github.com/omateusventura/setup-node.git
 npm install
 npm run dev
 ```

 # Currently, the setup has these packages